Max-Manning/autoregunsupseg/README.md

 https://arxiv.org/abs/2007.08247

 #### Requirements
+``
 `numpy`
 `scipy`
 `pytorch`
 `tqdm`
 `cv2` (only for the Potsdam data preprocessing script) `pillow`
+``

 #### Datasets

-The Coco-Stuff dataset can be obtained from [here] ( https://github.com/nightrome/cocostuff ).
+The Coco-Stuff dataset can be obtained from [here]( https://github.com/nightrome/cocostuff ).
 A data request form for downloading the Potsdam dataset can be found [here]( https://www2.isprs.org/commissions/comm2/wg4/benchmark/data-request-form/ ).
 Run `datasets/potsdam_prepare.py` to preprocess the Potsdam images.

 #### Usage